 Responsible for a lot of wasted time at Ames, where engineers were supposed to be designing the Space Shuttle.
-Ames alumni Greg Thompson took it to the Massachusetts Institute of Technology in 1974, where the robots and a maze editor were added.
+Ames alumnus Greg Thompson took it to the Massachusetts Institute of Technology in 1974, where the robots and a maze editor were added.
 Later ported to the Xerox Alto workstation, Apple Macintosh, NeXT, and Palm Pilot.

 Maze War provides examples of: